hyperb1iss/droidmind/README.md

 - `read_file` - Read the contents of a file on the device
 - `write_file` - Write text content to a file on the device
 - `file_stats` - Get detailed information about a file or directory
+- `tap` - Tap on the device screen at specific coordinates
+- `swipe` - Perform a swipe gesture from one point to another on the screen
+- `input_text` - Input text on the device as if from a keyboard
+- `press_key` - Press a hardware or software key (e.g., HOME, BACK, VOLUME)
+- `start_intent` - Start an app activity using an Android intent

 ## 📊 Example AI Assistant Queries